Alaska Aurora Borealis Photo Workshop

 • Gaze in awe inside a spectacular ice cave, shimmering with the most amazing ice crystals!

-• Workshop includes all transportation and lodging along with a dog-mushing experience!
+• Workshop includes all transportation and lodging along with a dog-mushing experience.

-Alaska Aurora Borealis Photo Workshop Nickolas
+Alaska Aurora Winter Photo Workshop

 Itinerary

+• Day 3: Depending on how late we were out the day before, we may or may not shoot sunrise this morning.
+We check-out mid-morning and then enjoy a couple hours with the dog mushers.
+We'll see some beautiful scenery and have a blast playing with the puppies!
+From there, we start our journey to the north, taking lots of photos along the way and stopping for wildlife sightings.
+After checking into our hotel, we shoot sunset and aurora at a place well known for frost-covered trees!

 • Day 4: The Aurora put on quite a show the night before and so we catch up on some much needed sleep this morning.
-After breakfast, we begin our journey into the far north, taking lots of photos along the way and stopping for wildlife sightings.
-After checking in to our hotel, we shoot sunset and aurora at a place well known for frost-covered trees!

-• Day 5: We hit the road and journey well north of the Arctic Circle.
-After lunch, we photograph a number of spectacular mountains and rugged landscapes.
+Then we hit the road and journey well north of the Arctic Circle.
+We photograph a number of spectacular mountains and rugged landscapes.
 After a warm dinner, we venture out for Aurora photography at some of our favorite locations.

 • Day 8: This is our last day together.
 After a sunrise shoot, we enjoy breakfast before making our way back to Fairbanks.
 The workshop will conclude by 1:00PM, allowing you the option of either staying one more night in Fairbanks or catching a late evening flight back home.